 Normally this difficulty is eliminated through the use of command parameter substitutions; the Contest Administrator would not normally specify “a.out” as the expected executable file to be generated by the compilation steps, but rather would use a specification such as “{:basename}.out”, and further a team would normally submit source code in a file named, e.g. “a.c” rather than “a.out”.

 However, there is one scenario under which the mechanics of language handling by PC2 can cause difficulties (or at least, confusion).
 This is the case of purely interpreted languages, such as Perl or shell-script.
-In these cases there is no “compilation” step which is expected to generate an “executable” file; the “source file” is effectively the same as the “executable” file (in the sense that the source file undergoes no transformation prior to invoking “execution”, since “execution” involves running an interpreter against the original source program).
+In these cases, there is no “compilation” step which is expected to generate an “executable” file; the “source file” is effectively the same as the “executable” file (in the sense that the source file undergoes no transformation prior to invoking “execution”, since “execution” involves running an interpreter against the original source program).

 For example, in the case of Perl, the Contest Administrator might attempt to configure the language definition as: